-- 6.1.
-The CEO of the Trust is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - Reviewing and amending this policy, accounting for new legislation and government guidance - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 6.2.
-The Local Governing Body is responsible for: - Receiving reports from the headteacher regarding patterns of bullying and monitoring the impact of the strategies implemented by the school to prevent recurrences of bullying. - 6.3.
-The Executive Head Teacher is responsible for: - The overall implementation of this policy - Ensuring that the academy adopts a tolerant and open-minded policy towards difference. - Ensuring the academy is inclusive. - using staff experience of dealing with bullying incidents in previous years to improve procedures.

-- Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members.

-6.4.
-The Head of School is responsible for:

-- Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils/students and parents, when more serious bullying incidents occur.

-6.5.
-Teachers are responsible for:

-- Being alert to social dynamics in their class. - Being available for pupils/students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pupil's/students Head of School of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil/student groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil/student for support.
+- 5.1.
+The CEO of the Trust is responsible for: - Evaluating and reviewing this policy to ensure that it is not discriminatory. - Reviewing and amending this policy, accounting for new legislation and government guidance - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - 5.2.
+The Local Governing Body is responsible for: - Receiving reports from the headteacher regarding patterns of bullying and monitoring the impact of the strategies implemented by the school to prevent recurrences of bullying. - 5.3.
+The Headteacher is responsible for: - The overall implementation of this policy - Ensuring that the academy adopts a tolerant and open-minded policy towards difference. - Ensuring the academy is inclusive. - using staff experience of dealing with bullying incidents in previous years to improve procedures. - Keeping a Bullying Report Form of all reported incidents, including which type of bullying has occurred, to allow for proper analysis of the data collected. - Analysing the data in the bullying record at termly intervals to identify trends, so that appropriate measures to tackle them can be implemented. - Arranging appropriate training for staff members. - 5.4.
+The Senior Leadership Team are responsible for: - Corresponding and meeting with parents where necessary. - Providing a point of contact for pupils/students and parents, when more serious bullying incidents occur. - 5.5.
+Teachers are responsible for: - Being alert to social dynamics in their class. - Being available for pupils/students who wish to report bullying. - Providing follow-up support after bullying incidents. - Being alert to possible bullying situations, particularly exclusion from friendship groups, and that they inform the pupil's/students phase leader of such observations. - Refraining from gender stereotyping when dealing with bullying. - Understanding the composition of pupil/student groups, showing sensitivity to those who have been the victims of bullying. - Reporting any instances of bullying once they have been approached by a pupil/student for support. - 5.6.
+The DSL and pastoral team are responsible for: